 In the late Renaissance, wordsmiths in Florence formed l’Accademia della Crusca (Academy of the Bran) to merge their love of food with a passion for the Tuscan vernacular (il volgare toscano) that Dante, Boccaccio and Petrarca had elevated to a fine literary tongue.
 Determined to separate the linguistic wheat from the chaff, the Crusconi (Crusty Ones, as they called themselves) created the first Vocabolario (official dictionary) of any Western society.

-At the time no one in the West knew about the necklace of lush volcanic islands (isole) in the middle of the Pacific Ocean.
+At the time no one in the West knew about the lush volcanic islands (isole) in the middle of the Pacific Ocean.
 It wasn’t until 1778 that Captain James Cook landed in Kauai and discovered a people with an ancient culture (una cultura antica) but no written language.
 The original Hawaiians transmitted their history, genealogy, religion and values through stories (racconti) that one generation told to another and the intricate dance movements of the hula.

 In order to spread the word of the Lord (la parola del Signore), the ardent mikanele (missionaries in Hawaiian) needed a bible that the natives (gli indigeni) could study and read.
 Since there was no written form of their madrelingua (mother tongue), the missionaries had to create one.
 Working on the assumption that fewer letters would be easier to learn, they whittled down the standard 26 characters of the English alphabet (alfabeto) to twelve letters: A, E, I, O, U, H, P, L, K, M, N and W.